EdmundKadus/About/README.md

 # Hello, I'm Edmund

 I am interested in Information Technology and the security that revolves around them.
-Would love to study & do a deeper dive in encryption some time.
+Trying to built up my foundation as a generalist.